 I can think of no better way to have ended our day “off” than by stopping in Wellfleet to have dinner at Mac’s Shack.
-By “off” of course, I mean that we had no check-ins at our bed and breakfast on Cape Cod and therefore no need to hurry home from our adventure in Provincetown (see previous blog entry).
+By “off” of course, I mean that we had no check-ins and therefore no need to hurry home from our adventure in Provincetown (see previous blog entry).
 Located at 95 Commercial Street, Mac’s Shack is one of several establishments owned by two brothers whose commitment to quality is the hallmark of their success.

 I had heard about Mac’s Shack and read reviews, but nothing compares with firsthand experience.
 Judging by the cars in the parking lot when they open their sushi bar at 3:00 in the afternoon, Mac’s is a local favorite.
 We arrived about 5:30, and there was already a wait for the coveted outside dining tables and some heavy action at the bar as well.
 We were seated at a nice table in the corner of the restaurant and marveled at how quickly the inside tables filled.
 By the time we left an hour or so later, all the tables were filled and the wait was considerable.
 Clearly the early bird gets the worm at Mac’s.